rubendal/App-Updater/README.md

 UpdateManager um = new UpdateManager("url.zip", "zipPath", "updaterPath", "zipExtractionPath", "executablePathInsideZip");
 ```

-Updater console app is included in the lib, extract it and use its file path in the "updaterPath" field
+Updater console app is included in the lib, the specified path will be used to create the Updater

 ### Check for updates and download update
 Checking for updates and download an update if there is a new version can be done with one method